Troubleshooting

 Step 3: Check Node Outputs

-# Input to failing node
+# Input to failing action — fetch the matching record

-# Previous node output
+# Previous action's output for the same record

 Step 4: Enable Debug Mode